Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 Click on the Arpoise-Directory link to view the metalayer list of all layers serviced by the Hidden Histories ARpoise app.
 This currently includes:

-- All of Tamiko's Brush the Sky layers in San Jose Japantown.
+- Tamiko Thiel's Brush the Sky layers in San Jose Japantown.
 - The ExampleLayer template (please do NOT change or delete!)
-- Tamiko's ExampleLayer (please do NOT change or delete!)
+- Tamiko Thiel's Example Layer and Artist Layer (please do NOT change or delete!)
-- When you add new layers, they will also appear in this list.
+- Any new layers will then appear below.

 ![Hidden Histories Arpoise-Directory metalayer list](images/HH_Arpoise-Directory_metalayerList.png)